jaschoen113/paleo_ocr/papers/conf_pap2.md

 - [Maybe say something about open-software in general?
 Something about how doing projects like this can open our eyes to how restrictive the field can be?]

 - In conclusion, we want to reiterate both the promising results of our experiment as well as the intriguing challenges ahead.
 We are excited by this technology's potential, and our experiment proved more successful than we imagined: but after working through this process, we have also come to realize that there critical conversations to be had about the [kinds of transcription we want this technology to produce, what a transcription is in the first place, and what kinds of biases underlie any transcription of a manuscript-- both in today's digital age and in the history of medieval studies]

+- Rather than viewing automatic transcription as an extreme departure from the history of manuscript studies as we know it, we suggest understanding this moment like any other layer in a manuscript's remediation history.
+As with previous mediums, there are many potential benefits to automatic transcription, and there are also various constraints demanded by the process.

+- Moreover, just as we argue for viewing current OCR projects as a discrete moment in manuscript history, so we suggest reading manuscript history through the lens of data science and machine learning.
+Returning to Harley MS 2253, we can think about this manuscript's editorial history in terms of data manipulation and remediation bias.
+In plucking the Middle English lyrics out of their original context and presenting them as a homogenous set, scholars mined the manuscript for a particular data set and discarded the rest.
+They manipulated the manuscript's data according to a certain bias—in favor of Middle English and discriminatory against Latin and Anglo-Norman.
+Even the facsimile edition—typically considered a rather transparent remediation—distorted data by leaving out the first two quires, reflecting a bias in favor of a single scribe as well as the Middle English.
+As in data science, these biases often have political and cultural roots: in privileging the Middle English lyrics scholars may have been engaged in a kind of medievalist nativism, implicitly marking Middle English as the “authentic” language of medieval England, and signalling a tie between nation and language when no such tie existed in medieval England.
+Of course, this is what all editions are—selections, curations, manipulations.
+Though Harley 2253's history may be exemplary, any medieval manuscript's editorial history is a history of data manipulation.
+But it is important to be aware of the ways in which we manipulate data and to consider the ramifications of our manipulation, especially in a technological age when decisions amplify rapidly and are often difficult to reverse.